NHOrus/srwq-compilation/episode-07.md

 Ryuune smiles.
 "You know, you're awfully attached to that young boy, given that you met him a few hours ago while he was trying to capture you."

-"I-i-its not like I'm....or anything to with him!!
+"I-i-its not like I'm... or anything to with him!!
 I'm just concerned, he's our valuable special prisoner!"

 Ryuune giggles.
 "Well, alright then.
 The results say he's 100% human, so you can unstrap him if you like."